J-1 Visa Information Security Officer Jobs

 Does the J-1 visa for this role require employer sponsorship the way an H-1B does?

 No. Under the J-1 program, the visa sponsor is a U.S. Department of State-designated organization, not the hiring company.
 The employer is your host organization.
 The designated sponsor issues your DS-2019, signs your training plan, and monitors compliance.
-Your host employer does not file a petition with USCIS the way an H-1B employer would.
+Your host employer does not file a petition with USCIS the way an H-1B visa employer would.

 What documents should I prepare before approaching a host employer?